What to Know About Switching Car Insurance After an Accident

 Some common reasons people want to change their insurer include a desire for better customer service or a need for a lower, more affordable rate.
 Once you get in an accident, that’s usually the time you want to rely on your provider, not look for a new one.

-If you’re trying to avoid a rate increase after a crash by switching insurers, think again.
+If you’re trying to avoid a rate increase after a crash by switching insurance companies, think again.
 It’s true that your premium usually goes up after an accident, but it won’t increase until it’s time to renew your policy.
 If you file an accident claim in the middle of your insurance term, you can expect to pay the same amount monthly until the end of your policy when you have to renew.

 Also, if you try to switch car insurance companies right after an accident, you’ll have to answer questions about your driving history and record from your new company, and you must disclose the accident you just experienced.